revilowaldow/BITC/Sessions/2025/07 13 - Session 48.md

 Disc of perfectly still water, with an oculus above

-It could be killed in the dream form, eternal queen
+It could be killed in the dream form, eternal queen.
+Couple days
+Ritual outside the city.